Frédéric Guilbert

-Frédéric Georges Claude Auguste Guilbert (/fr/; born 24 December 1994) is a French professional footballer who plays as a right-back for club Lecce.
+Frédéric Georges Claude Auguste Guilbert (/fr/; born 24 December 1994) is a French professional footballer who plays as a right-back for club Nantes.

-A product of the Caen youth system, he has played mainly in France for AS Cherbourg, Bordeaux and Strasbourg, as well as a spell with English side Aston Villa.
+A product of the Caen youth system, he has played mainly in France for AS Cherbourg, Bordeaux and Strasbourg, as well as a spell with English side Aston Villa and Italian club Lecce.

 He has a single cap for the France U21 national team.

 Club career

 Bordeaux

 Guilbert joined Bordeaux in 2014 from Cherbourg.
 He made his Ligue 1 debut on 5 April 2015 in a 2–1 home win against Lens replacing Thomas Touré after 79 minutes.

 SM Caen

 On 28 July 2017, Guilbert transferred to Caen after completing a loan spell during the 2016–17 season.

 Guilbert was known for being a proficient and hard tackler with an average of 3.1 clearances and 2.9 tackles per game respectively throughout his final season with the club.
 He finished his time with Caen having amassed 106 appearances over three seasons.